mcgnly/DeveloperDocumentation/Authorization/Reference.md

 #### Applications utilizing The *Implicit Grant*:

-Once a user sucessfully enters their relayr credentials, they will be redirected to the URL specified under `redirect_uri`.
+Once a user successfully enters their relayr credentials, they will be redirected to the URL specified under `redirect_uri`.
 This URL will also include the parameters `access_token` and `token_type` as a fragment, denoted by a `#`.
 For example:

 `https://mycoolrelayrapp.com/hello#access_token=KyHH0r1a2Ll.uoX-m7go74FNKSNN0Svj&token_type=Bearer`